 Who We Are

 Byron holds a bachelor’s degree from Gettysburg College in globalization studies with a double minor in philosophy and religious studies.
-She also holds a master’s degree from Kings College London in religion in contemporary society.
+She also holds a master’s degree from Kings College London in contemporary studies.